mongodb/mongo-c-driver/CONTRIBUTING.md

 ### Documentation

 We strive to document all symbols.
 See doc/ for documentation examples.
-If you add a new function, add a new .txt file describing the function so that we can generate man pages and HTML for it.
+If you add a new function, add a new .rst file describing the function so that we can generate man pages and HTML for it.